psiz-org/psiz/docs/src/design/mask_zero.rst

 ==================

 #.
 Require all users to treat index 0 as a mask.
 While this is a tempting strategy since it is the simplest to implement and maintain, it is counter-intuitive to new users.
 #.
+Masking is on by default but can be turned off.
+Less explicit than other solutions and opposite convention of TensorFlow.
+#.
 Use -1 (or nan) as a mask value so that interpretation of stimulus indices is the same regardless of masking.
 Since TensorFlow :py:class:`keras.layers.Embedding` layers use a mask value of 0, this requires a different interpretation of indices in PsiZ data objects and TensorFlow.
 This inconsistency fosters confusion.
 As for nan, it is not defined for integers and creates a saving complications for hdf5 files.